velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 “Pull her out. *Now.”*

-The interrogatrix looks baffled as she’s led out of the tiny cell, galvanic wand still in hand, clearly a woman who likes to do her own dirty work.
+The interrogatrix looks baffled as she’s led out of the tiny cell, chastisement rod still in hand, clearly a woman who likes to do her own dirty work.
 Her bafflement quickly turns to surprise and fear as she recognizes me.

-“Madame V-Vizier!” she exclaims.
+“Ma-- Madame Vizier!” she exclaims.
 She falls to her knees, her white robes fluttering about her, and lowers her head respectfully.
 “What— how— how may I—”

 I interrupt her.
 “What in God’s unknowable name do you call that sorry performance—” I glance at the sigils adorning her left sleeve “—Pigeon Starglen?”
 I finish.
 I motion irritably to her guard to secure the cell door.
 “Blood of the Seven, I cannot *believe* the care of so vital an asset has fallen into so clumsy a grip.
 Would it perhaps *behoove* you to explain your careless conduct ere I send you out for your lashing?”
 I hear the growing sounds of leather boots scraping and squeaking on polished stone — jailers flocking to upraised voices like a long-toothed pack of _zhan biau_ to the scent of blood on the storm-wind.